There are now 2 possible online modes for units:

 - Unit rules

-- enrolment in the Master of Renewable Energy
+- Enrolment in 62560 Master of Renewable and Future Energy

 - ENSC3006 Chemical Process Thermodynamics